bretth/saltstack-ops-handbook/docs/Part-2-Creating-a-Baseline-Environment.md

 		 proto: static
 		 netmask: 255.255.0.0

-	You'll notice I'm missing one; internal_ipaddr.
+	You'll notice I'm missing one; _internal_ipaddr_ .
 That's because it's a per minion setting.
-Since pillars get served to all minions, but applied only to the target ones, in some cases - particularly with sensitive data - it's better to serve data only to the targetted minion.
+Since pillars get served to all minions, but applied only to the target ones, in cases with sensitive data - it's better to serve data only to the targetted minion.

 - [ ]  Append `- apt.unattended` to '*' in `srv/salt/top.sls`
 - [ ]  Append `- apt` to '*' in `srv/pillar/top.sls`